 Not all soba is created equal.
 The two main categories are:

 Scientific research from organizations such as the Harvard T.H.
 Chan School of Public Health indicates that replacing refined grains with “pseudocereals” like buckwheat can lower the risk of chronic diseases.
-Soba is unique because it contains plant sterols, which help block the absorption of bad (LDL) cholesterol in the small intestine.

-10: The Rutin Factor: Soba’s Secret Heart-Health Weapon
+10:The Rutin Factor: Soba’s Essential Heart-Health Weapon

-One of the most exclusive soba pasta benefits is the presence of Rutin.
-Buckwheat is the only major source of this bioflavonoid.
 Rutin is famous in medical circles for strengthening capillaries and preventing blood clots.
 This makes soba an “anti-aging” food for the cardiovascular system.

-11: Low Glycemic Index: Sustained Energy
+11: Low Glycemic Index of Soba Pasta: Sustained Energy

 Soba has a Glycemic Index (GI) of roughly 46.
 This is significantly lower than white pasta (GI 55+).
 For athletes, this means sustained energy without the “sugar spike.”
 For those with insulin resistance, it is a much safer way to enjoy a noodle dish without disrupting metabolic health.